ColinShark/exaroton/README.md

 # exaroton

-A Python Wrapper for the [exaroton API](https://developers.exaroton.com/)
+An unoffial Python Wrapper for the [exaroton API](https://developers.exaroton.com/)

 Simply get an API Token from [your Account](https://exaroton.com/account/) and you're good to go.